Artwork by:

 Urban Rambles – Exploring Bronzeville with Maya and Michael (Eric Brightwell, 4/19/17

 This project builds upon the past two iterations of Sustainable Little Tokyo’s successful Windows exhibition series.
 In past cycles, artists created two-dimensional artwork that was printed as posters on storefronts throughout Little Tokyo.
-In this cycle, we are open to artists who might create posters or other artwork spanning a wide range of mediums, including live performance, film, music, writing, or workshops that engage the public.
-Artists selected will be commissioned to develop artwork and/or artistic projects or events to be sited at either Azay restaurant in Little Tokyo and/or LA CAN in Skid Row.
+In this cycle, we are open to artists who might create posters or other artwork spanning a wide range of mediums, including live performances, film, music, writing, or workshops that engage the public.
+Artists selected will be commissioned to develop artwork and/or artistic projects or events to be sited at either Azay restaurant in Little Tokyo and/or Los Angles Community Action Network in Skid Row.